 To offset expenses for major Town services, the Town has established user fees such as the "Dwelling Tax" (11% of annual income) that is set to match the "Waste Collection and Disposal" expenses for homes in Town -- and this income category would be adjusted to accommodate the expenses for the increased homes.
-The Town has also established a high standard of public commitment to "Recreation" services, and an associated category of "Recreation Program User Fees" (6% of annual income), and this income would likewise be adjusted to accommodate increases.
+The Town has also established a high standard of public commitment to "Recreation" services, and an associated support category of "Recreation Program User Fees" (62% of annual income), and this income would likewise be adjusted to accommodate increases.

 Other services to accommodate growth within the Town, e.g. public schools, libraries, police, fire, and emergency medical, are provided through County agencies.
 For public schools, the MCPS Superintendent's Capital Improvement Program provides planning projections for the Gaithersburg Cluster, including the elementary, middle, and high schools serving students from Washington Grove.
-While the above Washington Grove population increase projection may well result in a total increase of 27 students (using an estimate of 0.5 students/dwelling unit) for these schools, such an increase is dwarfed by nearby development approvals in the Shady Grove area.
-The two most recent residential approvals closest to Washington Grove will add more than 500 dwelling units, so a detailed school impact analysis here is not useful.
-Likewise, this local increase in Shady Grove area dwelling units will significantly impact library services as well, and a new County library facility is being planned nearby along Crabbs Branch Way, a short walk from Washington Grove.
-County planning also is underway for a new police facility in the Shady Grove area, and the Town has representation on the Gaithersburg-Washington Grove Fire Department Board to enhance coordination.
+While the above Washington Grove population increase projection may well result in a total increase of 27 26 students (using an estimate of 0.5 students/dwelling unit) for these schools, such an increase is dwarfed by nearby development approvals in the Shady Grove area.
+The two most recent residential approvals closest to Washington Grove will add more than 500 dwelling units, nearby communities.
+For example, development of the Crown Community is moving ahead with over 2,000 residential units, so a detailed school impact analysis here is not useful.
+Likewise, this the local increase in Shady Grove area dwelling units will significantly impact library services as well, and a new County library facility is being planned nearby along Crabbs Branch Way, to be just a short walk from Washington Grove.
+County planning also is underway for a new police facility in the Shady Grove area, and the Town has representation on the Gaithersburg Washington Grove Fire Department Board to enhance coordination.
 The Town's consultation with County officials and agencies, as well as with the Town's municipal neighbors, will ensure consideration of the above development capacities and a coordinated implementation of this growth element.